-Constructions similar to those in \Cref{prop:impossibility} show that $\nfat(r,n)\geq n+1$ for all $r$.
-Thus the bound $4n-5$ for squares is optimal for $n=2$, but may be suboptimal for $n\geq 3$.
-Closing the gap between the lower bound $n+1$ and the upper bound $4n-5$ seems to require new geometric insights.

-\subsection{Arbitrary Rectangles}
+\subsection{Arbitrary rectangles}

-Next, we allow the pieces to be arbitrary axes-aligned rectangles, and assume that the land itself is also an axes-aligned rectangle.
-Without loss of generality, we suppose further that the land is a square (otherwise, for positive results, a rectangular land can be completed to a square by attaching to it a rectangle that all agents value at $0$).
+Next, we allow the allocated pieces to be arbitrary axis-aligned rectangles, and assume that the land itself is also an axis-aligned rectangle.
+Without loss of generality, we suppose further that the land is a square (otherwise, for positive results, a rectangular land can be completed to a square by attaching to it a rectangle that all agents value at~$0$).
 We scale the axes so that the land is the unit square $[0,1]\times[0,1]$.

 The arbitrary rectangle case differs from the fat rectangle case in two respects.
 First, \emph{without} the separation requirement, the arbitrary rectangle case is much \emph{easier}: the land can be projected onto a one-dimensional interval, for which full proportionality, and hence $\mms_i^n$, can be achieved \citep{DubinsSp61}.
-In contrast, \emph{with} the separation requirement, the arbitrary rectangle case is much \emph{harder}: the representative-selection technique of \Cref{thm:r-fat} (which has also been used implicitly, in a simpler form, for cake and pie division by \citet{ElkindSeSu21}), does not yield a meaningful bound for arbitrary rectangles.
-An example similar to the one in Footnote~\ref{ftn:nfat} shows that, even for an arbitrarily large $k$, there exist two size-$k$ sets of pairwise-disjoint rectangles such that no two representatives are disjoint.
+In contrast, \emph{with} the separation requirement, the arbitrary rectangle case is much \emph{harder}: the rainbow-independent-set technique of \Cref{thm:r-fat} does not yield a meaningful bound for arbitrary rectangles.
+Indeed, \Cref{lem:rfat2} implies that the rainbow-independent-set number of rectangles is infinite even for $n=2$ (that is, even for an arbitrarily large $k$, there exist two size-$k$ sets of pairwise-disjoint rectangles such that no two representatives are disjoint).

-A priori, for $n\geq 2$, it is not clear that there is a finite $\nrect(n)$ such that an $\mms^{\nrect(n)}$ allocation among $n$ agents always exists.
-Below we prove that $\nrect(n)$ is indeed finite for any $n\geq 2$, and derive improved upper bounds on $\nrect(n)$ for small values of $n$.
+A priori, for $n\geq 2$, it is not even clear that there is a finite $\nrect(n)$ such that an $\mms^{\nrect(n)}$ allocation among $n$ agents always exists.
+We shall prove that $\nrect(n)$ is indeed finite for any $n\geq 2$, and derive improved upper bounds on $\nrect(n)$ for small values of $n$.
 Towards this goal, we develop some new tools.